movestore/movestore.github.io/create_app.md

 The two files emulating MoveApps interactive behaviour locally are `.env` (this file is hidden by default), which defines the input and output files path (please only adapt the source file path here), and `app-configuration.json`, which allows you to adapt the App settings for local testing.
 Note that the json format is required here.
 The fourth included file that you must use for development is the `RFunction.R`.
 This is the file into which all your App code is supposed to go and the only R file that is actually integrated into MoveApps when your App is built.

-In addition, we require unit tests for `RFunction` Apps using `testthat`.
-Follow the example in the folder [`./tests/testthat/`](https://github.com/movestore/Template_R_Function_App/tree/master/tests/testthat ':ignore') and adapt the file `./tests/testthat/test_RFunction.R` to work with your App code.

 #### Details on the manipulation of the files needed to test the Apps locally: